Etiquette & Manners (Upper-Intermediate ESL Lesson Plan)

 Lesson Overview:

-• The reading passage covers ten scenarios related to paying a bill, dress codes, bad dates, tipping, unwanted gifts, sitting on the bus, being seen as ‘part of the team’, odors, white lies, and online privacy.
+• The reading passage covers ten scenarios related to paying a bill, public displays of affection, bad dates, tipping, unwanted gifts, sitting on the bus, being seen as ‘part of the team’, odors, white lies, and online privacy.

 Let's study the rules of etiquette.